Gallery Stroll – July 2009

 Dave Habben is a full-time freelance illustrator, which can also read: “slave to the man.”
 Not that being an illustrator is bad work, but you are conveying other people’s thoughts and images.
 In this show, Dave gets to delve deep into his own sense of self and purpose.
 “I’m used to telling other people’s stories through visual means and consequently much of my work hasn’t reflected much of my own story.
 With that in mind, I’ve created a small series of drawings that use visual metaphors to reflect more detailed aspects of my life and mindset.
 My hope is that people will view something that is seemingly small and simple, and find within it a greater message,” said Dave.

 Amber Heaton came on to this project as the installation artist.
 She is also bringing in a third element—deep-sea life.
 Through printmaking and wood and paper sculpture, she explores the mystery and alien qualities of the creatures that occupy the deepest, darkest regions of this planet.
 Adapting her printmaking techniques to begin with the darkest shades, she reminds the viewer of how the creatures themselves have adapted to the deep, dark sea.
 Though vastly different, many themes of evolution, beauty, survival and purpose connect all of us as citizens of the world.

 The show begins July 17, at 6 p.m. during the official Gallery Stroll and will hang through the second week of August.
-For more information, visit kayogallery.com.
+For more information, visit kayogallery.com (no longer active).